arrow-kt/arrow-website/content/learn/nullable-and-option.md

 Usually this happens because some method returns `null` when you weren't expecting it and, thus, isn't dealing with that possibility in your client code.
 A value of `null` is often abused to represent an absent optional value.
 Kotlin already solves the problem by getting rid of `null` values altogether, and providing its own special syntax [Null-safety machinery based on `?`](https://kotlinlang.org/docs/reference/null-safety.html).

 Since Kotlin already has nullable types, why do we need Arrow's `Option` type?
-There is only **a few** cases where you should use `Option` instead of nullable types.
-There is only one good reason to use `Option` instead of nullable types, and that is the _nested nullability_ problem.
+There are only **a few** cases where you should use `Option` instead of nullable types, and one is the _nested nullability_ problem.
 Let's see an example:

 We write a small `firstOrElse` function, and it should return the first element of a list, or the default value if the list is **empty**.